syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Diagram.md

 ---
 title: Diagram for Essential Xamarin.iOS Diagram | Syncfusion
-description: Briefs about diagram ,stencil,page setting and diagram constraints in SfDiagram for Xamarin.iOS
+description: Learn here all about Diagram support in Syncfusion Diagram (SfDiagram) control in Xamarin.iOS, its elements and more.
 platform: Xamarin.iOS
 control: SfDiagram
 documentation: UG
 keywords:
 ---
-# Diagram
+# Diagram in Xamarin Diagram (SfDiagram)
 The diagram control allows to create different types of diagrams such as flow charts, use case diagrams, workflow process diagrams, and more.

 ## Page settings